golemfactory/yagna-docs/yajsapi/hig-level/hello.md

 });
 ```

-Currently, Golem is using a public repository to store both official and community-authored VM images.
-Once an image is uploaded to this repository it can be referred to by its hash.
+Currently, Golem utilizes a public repository to store both official and community-contributed virtual machine (VM) images.
+An image that has been uploaded to this repository can be referenced by its hash.

-This is what we're making use of here - by setting `package` parameter, we're getting a payload definition for our providers.
-The only input we must provide at this point is the image hash.
-In the case of this example we're using a pre-uploaded, minimal image based on Alpine Linux.
-Instead of passing image hash, we can also pass the `Package` instance created by `Package.create` utility class.
-In the current version we can only support VM ExeUnit Runtime.
+In the code snippets above, the `package` parameter is set to a specific hash, which serves as a payload definition for the providers.
+This hash refers to a pre-uploaded, minimal image based on Alpine Linux.
+Instead of passing a hash, you can also pass in a `Package` instance created with the `Package.create` utility class.
+Currently, only VM ExeUnit Runtime is supported.

 {% hint style="info" %}
-If you'd like to learn about creating and uploading Golem images yourself, take a look at this article: [VM runtime: How to convert a Docker image into a Golem image?](../vm-runtime/convert-a-docker-image-into-a-golem-image.md)
+If you want to learn more about creating and uploading your own Golem images, check out this article: [Converting a Docker Image into a Golem Image](https://handbook.golem.network/requestor-tutorials/vm-runtime)
 {% endhint %}

-### `Worker` function
+### Worker Function

-The executor provide API to execute some task on the Golem network.
-You can run simple worker function by:
+The `executor` API allows you to execute tasks on the Golem network.
+You can run a simple worker function as follows:

 ```javascript
 await executor.run(async (ctx) => console.log((await ctx.run("echo 'Hello World'")).stdout));
 ```

-The `Worker` function pass to `executor.run()` is what defines the interaction between our requestor node and each provider computing one or more of our tasks.
-It's called once per provider node with which our requestor has struck an agreement.
+The worker function passed to `executor.run()` defines the interaction between the requestor node and each provider node computing one or more tasks.
+This function is called once per provider node with which the requestor node has established an agreement.

-`WorkContext` gives us a simple interface to construct a script that translates directly to commands interacting with the execution unit on provider's end.
-Using this object we can schedule commands such as transferring files, running programs etc.
+The `WorkContext` object provides a simple interface to construct a script that translates directly into commands that interact with the execution unit on the provider's end.
+Using this object, you can schedule commands such as transferring files and running programs.

-In the case of this example our entire script consists of a single command which is the call to `ctx.run`.
-This means that, once committed, the provider's exe unit will receive an instruction to make a call to `/bin/sh -c echo "Hello World"`.
+In this example, the entire script consists of a single command, `ctx.run`, which instructs the provider's exe unit to run `/bin/sh -c echo "Hello World"`.

 {% hint style="warning" %}
-Commands run with `ctx.run` are executed in `/bin/sh` shell by default.
-This means you have to be sure that vm image contain this shell, otherwise you have to specify the full binary path or run the command through a shell manually (for example: `/bin/sh ...`).
+Commands run with `ctx.run` are executed in the `/bin/sh` shell by default.
+Ensure that the vm image contains this shell, or specify the full binary path or run the command through a shell manually (e.g., `/bin/sh ...`).
 {% endhint %}

-When the worker `Promise` is resolved, we get a `Result` object that contains the `stdout` and `stderr` of the specified command.
+Once the worker's promise is resolved, a `Result` object is returned, containing the `stdout` and `stderr` of the specified command.

-### Termination of an executor instance
+### Terminating an executor Instance

-Finally, we should complete the process by terminating contracts with the provider and paying all invoices.
+Finally, you should complete the process by terminating the contracts with the provider and paying all invoices by using the following code:

 ```js
 await executor.end();
 ```

-## All done!
+## Conclusion

-That's all there is to the example!

-To run it on your local machine make sure you have a `yagna` node running and set up as a requestor (take a look here in case of any doubts: [Requestor development: a quick primer](../flash-tutorial-of-requestor-development/)).
-You can then issue the following command:
+That's it for the example!
+To run it on your local machine, make sure you have a `yagna` node running and set up as a requestor (refer to [Requestor development: a quick primer](../flash-tutorial-of-requestor-development/) for more information).
+Then, run the following command in the directory containing the `hello.js` file:

 ```
 YAGNA_APPKEY={your_appkey_here} node ./hello.js
 ```

-This assumes you're in the directory which contains the `hello.js` file.
-You'll also need to provide your node's actual app key.
-If everything went fine you should see a log similar to the one below:
+Replace `{your_appkey_here}` with your actual app key.
+If everything goes well, you should see a log similar to the following:

 ```
 2023-01-23 13:45:49.645+01:00 [yajsapi] info: Agreement proposed to provider 'someone'